YukuSOH/Hardustry/README.md

 #### [#日本語](/README_JP.md)

+## Important
+This repository is no longer supported.
+A replacement mod is available [here](https://github.com/makizakao/HardustryExtended).

 ## What is this mod?
 Hardustry mod is based on gregtech, known as a mod of Minecraft.
 This mod makes Mindustry hard.
 This mod doesn't support iOS.